Rhumsiki

-The Rhumsiki 'plug' is phallic and both traditionally (barren women making sacrifices at its foot) and in the modern world (selling the hotel as a honeymoon destination) this has been one of the main features of Rhumsiki.

 History

 Local legend has it that Rhumsiki was settled by indigenous Animist Kirdi peoples who escaped the Muslim advances of the Fulani peoples in the 18th century and sought refuge in rugged country and wilderness.

 Since that time, the Kirdi people have ever lived in Rhumsiki and have supported agriculture, practiced beliefs of Animism and weaved the rock formations of the Mandara Mountains in the fabric of their beliefs.